 - Local detection: Uses only local system information

-- Prevent configuration mistakes
+- Prevention of configuration mistakes